GLP-1 Therapy and Mental Health Care

 Taking a GLP-1 medication can bring meaningful physical changes, but it often comes with emotional shifts that are less expected and rarely discussed.

 Many people experience identity changes during GLP-1 treatment.
 As the body changes, the internal sense of self may take time to catch up.
-Therapy can provide space to process these identity shifts and rebuild a steady relationship with the body.

 Common Emotional Changes People Experience on GLP-1 Medications